chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_ha_private_chef_rb_add_frontend.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-For each front-end server in private-chef.rb, add the following:
+For each front-end server in ``private-chef.rb``, add the following:

 .. code-block:: ruby